Inside Mount Royal Park (Parc du Mont-Royal)

 Frederick Law Olmsted, the landscape architect behind New York City's Central Park, is also responsible for designing Montreal's best known -and with the city of Montreal claiming almost five million visitors a year, it's the most frequented- green space in the city.

-It's called Mount Royal Park, or Parc Mont-Royal, and its 190 hectares (470 acres) offer some of the city's most stunning skyline views atop Mont-Royal's three peaks, the highest of which rises a modest 233 metres (764 feet) above sea level.
+It's called Mount Royal Park, or Parc Mont-Royal, and its 190 hectares (470 acres) offer some of the city's most stunning skyline views atop Mont-Royal's three peaks, the highest of which rises a modest 233 meters (764 feet) above sea level.

 One of those three peaks belongs to Summit Park.